 has taken all actions according to the [insert reference to the statutes of the Implementing Partner] dated [insert date], as amended from time to time, and its other applicable constituting documents necessary to the execution of this Agreement.

-The signatories of this Agreement represent that they are duly authorised to sign the Agreement on behalf of the Parties that they represent.
+The signatories of this Agreement declare that they are duly authorised to sign the Agreement on behalf of the Parties that they represent.

 Tasks of the Implementing Partner